 The CGFM is offered by the AGA, or Association of Government Accountants.
 After receiving your CGFM, you’ll need to take at least 80 hours of continuing education every two years to keep your certification.

-Not every employer requires licensing or certification, so you’ll need to research your desired job requirements.
+Not every employer requires licensing or certification, in some cases any prior experience as a data analyst may draw the attention of the employer. so you’ll need to research your desired job requirements.
 However, it does expand your opportunities in the field, so it’s worth considering even if it’s not mandatory.

 For many employers, education is essential but not enough.
 They also require that you have up to two years of professional-level experience in a relevant field.
 This is a common struggle among job candidates — how can you gain experience until you’re hired?